csthomps/s386-blog/_posts/2023-09-01-first-post.md

 Some of these are simple, such as syntax errors in code or misunderstanding questions.
 Other times, it can be more serious.
 There have been cases where ChatGPT has completely made up facts, and some people have gotten into <a href="https://www.forbes.com/sites/mollybohannon/2023/06/08/lawyer-used-chatgpt-in-court-and-cited-fake-cases-a-judge-is-considering-sanctions/?sh=104fb3077c7f" target="_blank">big trouble</a> because of it.

-Part of the reason this happens is because of ChatGPT's knowledge cutoff.
+Part of the reason this happens is because of ChatGPT's knowledge cutoff, which is around September 2021.
 If you ask it to produce knowledge that it doesn't have, it will simply make something up to appease you.
 Be careful not to ask it for something it can't give you.
 On top of that, be careful to **fact check** anything it tells you.
 Run the code, search for the sources, validate the facts, double check everything it provides.

 You should also make sure to cite when you use ChatGPT, just like any other source.
 Because it is such a new technology, how and when to cite AI models is a big question.
 However, there are <a href="https://apastyle.apa.org/blog/how-to-cite-chatgpt" target="_blank">some style guides</a> out there that you should consider using.